-What is Military Alphabet?
-Military Alphabet is a code which is used by armies around the world for easier communication.
-This Army Alphabet contains 26 letters and acrophonic words for each letter.
+Military Alphabet is a code that is used by armies around the world for easier communication.
+This Phonetic Alphabet contains 26 letters and acrophonic words for each letter.
 The standard for this code is also known as the NATO Phonetic Alphabet.
-The most famous Alphabet Codes are: Alfa, Bravo, Charlie, Delta, and Zulu.

 If you want to communicate like a real soldier, you have to learn how to use the Phonetic Alphabet Code.
-It’s not complicated, and here you will have everything you need to know about the army alphabet.
+It’s not complicated, and here you will have everything you need to know about the Military Alphabet.

 What is Military Alphabet Code?